maziac/z80-peripherals-sample/readme.md

 ![](documentation/images/custom_code_log.jpg)

-# Testing your Custom Code without a Z80 program
+# Testing your Custom Code from the Debug Console

 zsim also offers a few commands that may help in developing the custom code.
 In the debug console enter ```-e help```to see them.